ahutsunshine/leetcode-parse/README.md

 * Clone down your fork
 * Implement your feature or bug fix and commit changes
 * Push the branch up to your fork
-* Send a pull request to Apache Griffin master branch
+* Send a pull request to leetcode-parse master branch

 ## Contract
 You can contact me via email or wechat group: